hellesand/Assignment-3-5-Data-Science/Assignment-7/README.md

 Run the python file:
     $ python3 Assignment7.py

-The program will produce three images, "averageweight.png", "days.pgn" and "ratiogender.pgn"
+The program will produce three images, "averageweight.png", "days.png" and "ratiogender.png"